 High stress is a contributing factor to heart attacks.
-Find a relaxation method that will help you de-stress like yoga, meditation, massage or dedicated time to unwind and relax after work.
-If you have too much on your plate, if possible delegate to other people or ask for help.
+Find a relaxation method that will help you de-stress like yoga, meditation, massage, or dedicated time to unwind and relax after work.
+If you have too much on your plate, delegate to other people, or ask for help.

 7. Quit smoking/avoid secondhand smoke

 Unless you are living under a rock, you should be aware that smoking isn’t healthy.
 So if you are a smoker and you want to avoid a heart attack, you should quit smoking ASAP.
 Everyone should also avoid secondhand smoke due to its harmful effects.